ckan/ckan/doc/user-guide.rst

 Managing an organization
 ========================

-When you create an Organization, CKAN automatically makes you an "Admin" of the Organization.
-From the Organization's page you should see an "Admin" button above the search box.
-When you select this, CKAN displays the Organization admin page.
+When you create an organization, CKAN automatically makes you its "Admin".
+From the organization's page you should see an "Admin" button above the search box.
+When you select this, CKAN displays the organization admin page.
 This page has two tabs:

-* *Info* -- Here you can edit the information supplied when the Organization was created (title, description and image).
+* *Info* -- Here you can edit the information supplied when the organization was created (title, description and image).

-* *Members* -- Here you can add, remove and change access roles for different users in the Organization.
+* *Members* -- Here you can add, remove and change access roles for different users in the organization.
 Note: you will need to know their username on CKAN.

 .. image:: images/manage_organization.jpg

-By default CKAN allows members of Organizations with three roles:
+By default CKAN allows members of organizations with three roles:

-* *Member* -- can see the Organization's private datasets
+* *Member* -- can see the organization's private datasets

 * *Editor* -- can edit and publish datasets

-* *Admin* -- can add, remove and change roles for Organization members
+* *Admin* -- can add, remove and change roles for organization members

 .. _finding_data: